rokdd/django-auto-static-libs/README.md

 ### Future features

 * own folder in static
-* add other libraries for downloading
+* add more libraries for downloading
-* improve process of downloading for other libraries
 * when install is not running automatically
 * new command: list of all libraries
 * remember the currently installed version